SOCALIF PLATING TRUCK

 May 1955 issue of Motor Life magazine most likely is the first time the SoCalif.
 Plating Company truck was ever published.
 It appears that the photos are taken in 1936.
 The rear quarter photo clearly shows the 1936 California license plates.
 It also apears that the car did not yet have the hinge mounted mirrors added when these photos were taken.

-Somewhere in the late 1930’s or early 1940’s the car was updated with a set of low mounted, or perhaps molded in headlights.
+Not to long after the car was finished it was updated with a set of low mounted, or perhaps molded in headlights.
 Most likely done by Jimmy Summers.
+In one of the photos showing the new headlight set-up the California license plate looks to be from 1937.
+In 1937 the California License plates, yellow on black plate, had the word California on the bottom, and the numbers at the top, and that is how it was placed inside the custom License plate guard.
 Apparently there have been a few, perhaps as many as three SoCalif Plating Co. trucks with a similar design during the late 1930’s.
 There is more information about this in the Pat Ganahl Rodder’s Journal article.
-The article also covers what might have happened to to car, that it might have been in use up to the mid 1950’s and that if might have been seen as late as the mid 1960’s sitting in a shop on Melrose.
+This article also covers what might have happened to to car, that it might have been in use up to the mid 1950’s and that if might have been seen as late as the mid 1960’s sitting in a shop on Melrose.
 And that the car might possibly still be around today.
 I really hope so, and I really hope it will be “found” and shared with the public again.

 The Revs Institute for automotive research has another very interesting photo in their collection showing the front of the 1935 SoCalif Plating truck.
 This time with the new headlights added.
 We can see clearly that the original headlights are still in place and the new headlights are not molded into the front fenders.
-Sadly the photo is not dated.
+Sadly the photo is not dated, but the license plate looks to be from 1937.
 Note that the trunk lid is open in this photo.

 This is the complete photo taken by Ted Wilson with the SoCalif truck on far right.
 Judging the other tow cars and race cars on the Atlantic Speedway, South Gate, California, track it looks like this photo is taken in the late 1930’s.